moez-baksi/EindProject/README.md

     * Map (main game)
   * You can catch a Pokémon by tapping on it
   * Pokémon will be randomly assigned a determined spot
-  * High scores will be saved, making it more fun to repeat the excersizes.
+  * High scores will be saved, making it more fun to repeat the exercises.
 ##### Optional:
   * Online database for the high scores
   * Maybe multiple areas?
 I will start with provinces, but rivers/large cities is also possible.
-  * Might change the idea into amsterdam topography for tourists.
+  * Might change the idea into Amsterdam topography for tourists.
 #### Data source??
 A database of the predetermined locations and a database of high scores.
 #### API's: